Last updated on March 20th, 2019

 6. Hike a Trail

-Spring can be one of the most fun times to hike.
+Spring in MN can be one of the most fun times to hike.
 The waterfalls flow faster with the melting of the ice and snow.
 The heat isn’t bad and the bugs are still in hibernation.
-And best of all, you can get in free to most State Parks on National Get Outdoors Day It’s always one of the first weekends in June.
-Otherwise pickup a State Parks parking pass for the day, or year.
-Or check out some local paths in Minneapolis and Saint Paul.
+And best of all, you can get in free to most MN State Parks on National Get Outdoors Day.
+It’s during the first weekends in June.
+Otherwise pick up a State Parks parking pass for the day, or year.
+Or take part in a hiking club challenge and check out some local paths in Minneapolis and Saint Paul.
 We have some of the best parks in the country.

 7. Get Muddy on an ATV Trail

-All the mud that often comes in spring makes for a great ATV trails.
+All the mud that often comes in spring makes for great ATV trails.
 The Lake Mille Lacs area and Brained have some great trails to check out.
-Go fast and get dirty on these trails.
+Don’t be afraid to drive fast and get dirty on these trails.
 If you don’t have your own ATV, check out some of these companies that rent them.

 8. Spring Camping